TellinaTool/nl2bash/README.md

 # Tellina Learning Module

-This module contains four main components:
+This repository consists of four main components:

 1. A Tensorflow implementation of an RNN encoder-decoder model which we augmented with argument filling and other enhancements.
 2. An improved version of the [bashlex](https://github.com/idank/bashlex) parser which we augmented with in-command structures between utilities, flags and arguments.